migtools/volume-snapshot-mover/README.md

 is the [shallow copy](https://github.com/ceph/ceph-csi/blob/devel/docs/design/proposals/cephfs-snapshot-shallow-ro-vol.md) method, which is available > OCP 4.12.

-In large scale backups the OADP highly recommends OCP 4.12 and above.
+In large scale backups OADP highly recommends OCP 4.12 and above.
 In OCP 4.12 extra parameters on the DPA are required for this CephFS shallow copy.
 These parameters should not be required in OCP >= 4.13.